makkus/freckles/docs/bootstrap.rst

 Bootstrap via script (without elevated permissions)
 ---------------------------------------------------

-This is the default way of bootstrapping `freckles`.
-It will create a self-contained installation (in ``$HOME/.local/inaugurate/``), using conda_ to install requirements.
+This is the default way of bootstrapping *freckles*.
+It will create a self-contained installation (under ``$HOME/.local/inaugurate/``), using conda_ to install requirements and create its working environment.

 Commands
 ++++++++